-Services that are covered for you What you must pay when you get these services We cover the following services for treatment of substance abuse: • Day-treatment programs. • Intensive outpatient programs. • Group substance abuse counseling. upon the plan in which you are enrolled: \$2 for members of the High Option Senior Advantage 1 plan. \$5 for members of the High Option Senior Advantage 2, Standard Option Senior Advantage 1, Standard Option Senior Advantage 1, Standard Option Senior Advantage 2, or Prosper Senior Advantage plans.
+Services that are covered for you What you must pay when you get these services • \$5 for members of the High Option Senior Advantage 2 or Standard Option Senior Advantage plans.
 Individual substance abuse counseling.
 Medical treatment for withdrawal symptoms.
-You pay the following per visit, depending upon the plan in which you are enrolled: • \$5 for members of the High Option Senior Advantage 1 plan. • \$10 for members of the High Option Senior Advantage 2 plan. • \$15 for members of the Standard Option Senior Advantage 1 plan. • \$20 for members of the Standard Option Senior Advantage 2 plan. • \$25 for members of the Prosper Senior Advantage plan.
+You pay the following per visit, depending upon the plan in which you are enrolled: \$5 for members of the High Option Senior Advantage 1 plan. \$10 for members of the High Option Senior Advantage 2 plan. \$15 for members of the Standard Option Senior Advantage plan.
 Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
 Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient surgery.
 Even if you stay in the hospital overnight, you might still be considered an outpatient.
-Provider office visits You pay the following per visit, depending upon the plan in which you are enrolled: • \$5 for members of the High Option Senior Advantage 1 plan. • \$10 for members of the High Option Senior Advantage 2 plan.
+Provider office visits You pay the following per visit, depending upon the plan in which you are enrolled: \$5 for members of the High Option Senior Advantage 1 plan. \$10 for members of the High Option Senior Advantage 2 plan. \$15 for members of the Standard Option Senior Advantage plan.
+Outpatient surgery and other procedures You pay the following per procedure, depending upon the plan in which you are enrolled, when it is provided in an outpatient or ambulatory surgery center, or in a hospital operating room, or in any setting and a licensed staff member